lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 buyingUserRampUp/006    RUNNING  16:28:54.565  2477 ms
 Press Ctrl+C to stop watching...
 ```

+Since we are showing this quickstart running the controller and CLI on the same machine it's easy to fetch results locally from `/tmp/hyperfoil/run/XXXX/...`.
+To save you SSHing into the controller host and finding the directories in a 'true remote' case there's the `export` command; This fetches statistics to your computer where you're running CLI.
+You can chose between default JSON format (e.g. `export 0002 -f json -d /path/to/dir`) and CSV format (`export 0002 -f csv -d /path/to/dir`) - the latter packs all CSV files into single ZIP file for your convenience.

 When you find out that the benchmark is not going well, you can terminate it prematurely: